enleak/enleak.github.io/HackTheBox/Passage.md

 ![HASH](https://user-images.githubusercontent.com/55566953/110198871-8083ab80-7e23-11eb-9637-4928b904dbc0.PNG)

-**In order to decode this encoded data we';; use the `echo` command.
+**In order to decode this encoded data we use the `echo` command.
 The command is `echo $base64string | base64 -d`, you can find this at [How can I decode a base64 string from the command line?](https://askubuntu.com/questions/178521/how-can-i-decode-a-base64-string-from-the-command-line).**

 ![decode](https://user-images.githubusercontent.com/55566953/110199098-a3628f80-7e24-11eb-9ca2-c2af38d334c8.PNG)